 Responsibilities of Respondents, Complainants, and Witnesses

-Participants in the student judicial process have the following responsibilities:
+Participants in the student conduct process have the following responsibilities:

 3.2.3 To attend all meetings, conferences, or hearings in a timely fashion.

-- For respondents, to complete any sanctions imposed for violating the Code and consistent with the decision and deadlines administered in their case.
+3.2.4 For Respondents, to complete any sanctions imposed for violating the Code and consistent with the decision and deadlines administered in their case.

 3.2.5 To participate in a manner that is civil and respectful.

-- For complainants and respondents, to have the opportunity to prepare and present their case and secure the presence of any witnesses who will speak on their behalf.
+3.2.6 For Complainants and Respondents, to have the opportunity to present their case and secure the presence of any witnesses who will speak on their behalf.

 Where a student has been found responsible for violating the NC State’s policies, rules, and regulations, the university is committed to providing sanctions (outcomes) that are developmentally appropriate while also protecting the significant interests of the community.
 This section provides a listing of common educational sanctions related to violations of the policies provided.